 Access Media Across Borders

-We wrote a few months ago about the SOPA and PIPA bills that we up for vote in the USA, and Canada has tabled its version for a future vote as well.
-No where is immune it seems.
+We wrote a few months ago about the SOPA and PIPA bills that were up for vote in the USA, and Canada has tabled its version for a future vote as well.
+Nowhere is immune, it seems.